 Recovery means taking steps to repair communities impacted by a disaster, and supporting people along the way.

-There are three stages to recovery: short-, medium- and long-term.
+There are three stages to recovery: short, medium and long-term.
 The goal at each stage is to increase resiliency in individuals, families and communities, and minimize future impacts through improved readiness.
 Think of it as not just recovery, but building back better, stronger and more inclusively so we're more prepared for next time.

-One example of recovery work would be supporting people who evacuate their homes during disasters like floods or wildfires.
+Recovery resources support people who evacuate their homes during disasters like floods or wildfires.
 In the short-term, this would entail setting up emergency shelters.
 In the medium-term, this would entail providing temporary lodging for evacuees.
 In the long-term, recovery would mean helping evacuees find permanent housing again.
 Other examples of recovery work include assessing and repairing damage to roads and infrastructure, helping impacted businesses resume and recover, and providing emotional and psycho-social support to those who need it.

 Everyone, at every level, has a part to play in every stage of emergency management.